Trademark infringement and Disputes

 Make the IP dispute work in your favor

 Typically, you seek to halt the offender and receive payment.
-Another option is to grant the infringement a license to use your name lawfully in exchange for a fee, turning the legal conflict into a source of income for you.
+Another option is to grant the business name infringer a license to use your name lawfully in exchange for a fee, turning the legal conflict into a source of income for you.
 Consider the infringer as a potential collaborator in any disagreement rather than just the "other side."

 Leave a comment